 Employment Outlook and Salary Info

 Accounts payable clerks are listed along with bookkeeping, auditing and accounting clerks in the U.S. Bureau of Labor Statistics' records.
-The organization reported that clerks in the accounting field held around 1.6 million jobs in the United States in May 2012 (www.bls.gov).
+The BLS reported that the demand for clerks in the accounting field are expected to grow around 11% between 2012 and 2022, about as fast as all occupations (www.bls.gov).
 Most of those individuals worked for accounting services, business management offices and local governments.
 The annual median salary for bookkeeping, accounting and auditing clerks in May 2012 was $35,170.

-Certification in the accounts payable and receivable field is completely voluntary and is offered by several organizations.
-The International Accounts Payable Professionals (IAPP) organization allows individuals to become a Certified Accounts Payable Professional (CAPP) or Certified Accounts Payable Associate (CAPA) by completing an examination.
-The Institute of Management and Administration (IOMA) offers similar certification options for accounts payable professionals.
+The International Accounts Payable Professionals (IAPP) offers an exam for a Certified Accounts Payable Professional (CAPP) or Certified Accounts Payable Associate (CAPA); and the Institute of Management and Administration (IOMA) offers similar certifications